Risk Aware Safe Control with Multi-Modal Sensing for Dynamic Obstacle Avoidance: Experimental and Numerical Example: Autonomous Vehicle Control

 \subsubsection{Scenario 2:}

 In this scenario, GPS uncertainty is attributed to a highly disturbed environment, such as GPS attenuation.
 The GPS noise level is assumed to be $\sigma^{(\text{GPS})} = 0.5$, corresponding to a 0.5-meter error.
 Meanwhile, the obstacle positions detected by the sensors remain at a low noise level, as discussed in the previous scenario.
-The results are presented in table~\ref{tab:s2_results}.
-Under this condition, the MPC-CBF controller encounters a 33\% unsafe behavior, while the proposed MPC-WB-CVaR-CBF achieves significantly better performance with only 3\% unsafe trials.
-Fig.~\ref{trajectory_figs}(b) show differences in the resulting trajectories, with the proposed controller exhibiting superior safety relative to the baseline.
+The results are presented in Table~\ref{tab:s2_results}.

+Under this condition, the MPC-CBF controller encounters a noticeable performance degradation, with only 67\% SR. Incorporating WB fusion improves the SR to 75\%, indicating that multi-modal fusion helps mitigate the impact of increased localization uncertainty.
+By further introducing the CVaR-based risk-aware constraint, the proposed MPC-WB-CVaR-CBF achieves significantly better performance with 97\% SR. This result highlights the benefit of combining distributional fusion with risk-aware control under elevated sensing uncertainty.
+Fig.~\ref{trajectory_figs}(b) illustrates the resulting trajectories, where the proposed controller maintains larger safety margins relative to the baseline.